 Would you like to add a carb cap to your dabbing collection?
 Here are some things to keep in mind:

-Size: Match the size of your carb cap with the size of your nail for the best fit.
+- Size & Shape: Make sure the size of your carb cap matches with the size of your nail for the best fit.
 Too much or too little space between the nail and carb cap will give you poor results.
 Standard nails are just one option to choose from these days.

 Like rigs themselves, carb caps can look simple or complex.
 Artistry typically doesn’t affect the functionality of a carb cap, so long as it is properly sized and the air flow is not obstructed.
 Check out some of the other great designs we have in our Carb Cap collection!

 If you’re seeking an advanced dabbing experience, full of all the rich flavors, aromas, and potency you’ve come to expect, this accessory is a no-brainer.
 Now you know what a carb cap is, check out our full selection of carb caps, including those for honey holes, bangers, troughs, and more.